aurelia/documentation/English/docs.md

 ```

 <h3 id="parent-vm-reference"><a href="#parent-vm-reference">Parent View Models</a></h3>
+Old Way:

-By default a View-model's access is limited to injected objects as well as children of the class.
-Sometimes it may be desirable to refer to objects and methods on a parent View-model, which can be achieved by storing the parent during the _bind_ method of the view lifecycle:
+~~By default a View-model's access is limited to injected objects as well as children of the class.
+Sometimes it may be desirable to refer to objects and methods on a parent View-model, which can be achieved by storing the parent during the _bind_ method of the view lifecycle:~~

 ```javascript
 class ChildViewModel {